pascalirminger/CarND-PID-Controller/README.md

 ### Describe how the final hyperparameters were chosen.

 The hyperparameters were chosen manually by try and error.
+First, I was making sure the car can stay on the road using a proportional coefficient.
+As a result, the car overshoots.
+Therefore, I was adding a differential coefficient trying to overcome the overshooting.
+The integral coefficient only moved the car out of the road; so, it stayed at zero.

 ## Simulation